jasonbduer/ChildTasksWITsupport/README.md

 ## Version 3.0 schema change

-The schema has been changed to enable multiple template support and multiple work item types.
+The schema has been changed to enable multiple All work item types.
 See [Schema sample](src/settings/templateSetupSample.json)

 ## Dependencies